-There are two ways to create data columns in the app admin:
+There are two ways to create data columns in Customer Fields:

 As you can imagine, data columns are used in many different places throughout the app.
 See below for a quick breakdown:

 Data columns are shown on the app's customer directory page.
 You can easily filter your customers by data columns using the customer directory.
-You can also choose which specific data columns are shown in the directory by using the column picker shown on the top right of the table.
+You can also choose which specific data columns are shown in the directory by using the column picker in the top right of the table.